4-inch recessed lights are relatively concentrated and suitable for

 You'll find four- and six-inch recessed lights provide a fantastic deal when you need better illumination.
 Use the comparisons to decide which options work best for your space!

-I would recommend a 4" light.
+4" light is generally recommended.
 Because a 4" light is nowhere near as noticeable on a sloped ceiling as a 6" light.
 Because of the angle of the ceiling, the lights will be particularly noticeable, and 6 inches will appear larger.

 Size and type should be considered based on actual needs and functionality.
 It is perfectly acceptable to mix 4" and 6" recessed lights in the same room while maintaining the same style.